 Guidance for hosting and promoting a Fringe event

-Hello and thanks for planning a Fringe event as part of the Sheffield Digital Festival.
+Hello and thanks for planning an event as part of the Sheffield Digital Festival.
 We’ve put together a few pointers to help you with your event, but please let us know if you’ve got any questions.

-The overall aim of the Festival is to explore and celebrate “where creativity meets technical excellence” and this year our theme is “discovery”.
-You might like to incorporate those ideas into your event, but you don’t have to stick to them - we’re keen to encourage as wide a range of digital-related Fringe events as possible.
-It’s fine to use your Fringe event to promote what you do, but please don’t make it just a sales pitch.
+The overall aim of the Festival is to explore and celebrate “where creativity meets technical excellence” and our theme for this edition is “Remote Control”.
+What technologies, lessons and impacts have we all experienced from many months of restriction?
+How has being remote enabled creative ideas and expression?
+How has it driven innovation?
+You might like to incorporate those ideas into your event, but you don’t have to stick to them - we’re keen to encourage as wide a range of digital-related events as possible.
+It’s fine to use your event to promote what you do, but please don’t make it just a sales pitch.

 First things first.